yannickBurkhardt/LongTermPlanner/README.md

 A trajectory is calculated from an initial state with arbitrary position, velocity, and acceleration to a static goal state: Velocity and acceleration are zero.
 The maximal velocities, accelerations and jerks of every joint are limited.

 The LongTermPlanner is written in MATLAB and optimized for usage with Simulink Real-Time.
-For future releases, also a C++-Version is planned.
+The code was also been compiled to a C++ library using the [MATLAB Coder](https://de.mathworks.com/help/releases/R2020a/coder/ug/generate-c-classes-from-matlab-classes.html#responsive_offcanvas).
+All relevant files can be found in the `codegen` folder.

 This planner is useful when a robot controller requires a dense trajectory while external targets are given sparsely (e.g., by a Reinforcement Learning Agent).
 It then plans trajectories between these sparse targets.